Do you have the following questions concerning the recruiting trends such as:

-We are experiencing more uncertain times than ever before, and it is hard to believe in forecasts, even when it comes from experts and highly-acclaimed professionals.
+New trends in recruitment and selection should be more focusable points for the recruitment industry.
 Like every year, 2019 was full of blog posts focused on trend predictions, but no one could see a pandemic coming.
 Yet, 2020 surprised us with an unprecedented event that will shape our generation.

 It is both frightening and exciting to think that we are a part of history and a year that will have its place in textbooks.
 Historians, philosophers, and scientists will look back on the times we are living in right now and analyze our response to COVID-19 and how did it affect our industries.

 If we are experiencing something that not every generation got to see, we have to think about how will that shape our lives, the way we get by, and how we work.

-We have analyzed what technologies and tools were the ones HR needed the most during this year and how that opened a path to what we will be essential in 2021.
+We have analyzed what technologies and tools were the ones HR needed the most during this year and how that opened a path to what will be essential in 2021.

-Thus, the post-coronavirus era is forcing us the stay at home more than ever and depend on technology for shopping, entertainment, and work.
-Many professionals and sectors see innovative technology as a threat to their roles, but 54 percent of HR recruiters see it more as an opportunity.
+Thus, the post-coronavirus era is forcing us the stay at home more than ever.
+And, also depend on technology for shopping, entertainment, and work.
+Many professionals and sectors see innovative technology as a threat to their roles, but 54 per cent of HR recruiters see it more as an opportunity.

-1. Remote work and future trends in recruitment
+Recruiting Trend #1: Remote work and future trends in recruitment

-Although this might sound like old news, work from home is a trend that will not fade once we start a new chapter.
-98 percent of workers want to have the option of remote work at least some of the week.
+Although this might sound like old news, work from home is one of the recruiting trends that will not fade once we start a new chapter.
+98 per cent of workers want to have the option of remote work at least some of the week.

 There is so much more to learn about remote work, making it a relevant question long after we put off the calendars of 2020.
 Besides, the reason why so many shifted to teleworking is still present.
 We may finally find salvation from COVID-19 in vaccines, but it will take a long time until offices are safe again.
 Many will encourage or keep their employees teleworking because it is also cost-saving besides being safer.

 Due to the pandemic probably continuing in 2021 to some extent, the next year can become the one where we seek the middle ground and ways for organizing better work from home.
-Employers and recruiters will have to identify a way that works for (almost) everyone and highlight the benefits of teleworking to keep everyone connected and happy.
+Employers and good recruiters will have to identify a way that works for (almost) everyone and highlight the benefits of teleworking to keep everyone connected and happy.

 On the other side, HR professionals will also have to find efficient techniques and methods for remote recruitment and onboarding, which will take additional training and learning.
 There are telework challenges we may not be aware of yet, but they will arise the more we dive into the new realm.

-2. E presenteeism
+Recruiting Trend #2: E presenteeism

 A recent survey is showing that we are witnessing the birth of a new remote work-related phenomenon among the workers.
 The results of this research found that four in five HR managers think that working from home is encouraging Epresenteeism, causing employees to feel that they should be online and available as much as possible.

-The most probable reason for this is that 86 percent of workers feel that they need to prove to their bosses that they are hard-working and worthy of keeping that job.
+The most probable reason for this is that 86 per cent of workers feel that they need to prove to their bosses that they are hard-working and worthy of keeping that job.
 But, sadly, that can result in burnout and depression.

-3. Diversity, equity, and inclusion
+Recruiting Trend #3: Diversity, equity, and inclusion

 But in 2021, there is a chance that companies will go beyond statistics and surface DE&I policies.
 The new recruiting trend will tackle systemic inequalities and how to enhance discriminatory systems.